Chrasts/python_data_challenge_task/challenge_task_description.md

 - You can perform historical buy or sell operations
 - You are limited to 3 transactions

-Determine which transactions you would perform to maximize your wealth as of today.
+Determine the maximum profit achievable as of today.

 ## Evaluation Criteria